Norfolk chaplaincy offers support for people leaving prison

 We would love to hear from you if you might like to become a Mentor for CCN.
 You can find more information on our website or contact details below.

-Norfolk has a rich diversity of services available to help clients with applying for benefits, support agencies for addictions, and opportunities for voluntary positions, positive activities, training, education, or work.
+Norfolk has a rich diversity of services available to help clients with applying for benefits, recovering from addictions, and opportunities for voluntary positions, positive activities, training, education, or work.
+Mentors signpost clients to these agencies and explore options with them.

-A Christian ethos – open to all
+A Christian Ethos – open to all

 CCN is not part of the prison system and, while it is a Christian charity, it is not attached to any one denomination.
 We welcome clients and mentors of all faiths and none.